Do you deserve help?

 If I ask for help, I am not enough.
 If I ask for help, I am weak.
 It’s no wonder, so many of us just don’t bother to ask.
 It’s too painful.

 Painful or not.
-Please ask.
+I’ll ask.

-I’m trying to ask for help more.
-Help with
+I’m learning to ask more.

 A word of caution